qbit-/quickbb/README.md

 This repository provides a Dockerfile to build a minimal container to run quickbb on Mac OS X.
 The script run_quickbb.sh can be used in the same way as the original binary.
-The script starts a container of the image called qbit271/quickbb and passes all command line arguents to it.
+The script starts a container of the image called qbit271/quickbb and passes all command line arguments to it.
-The test file test.cnf is an input example
+The test file test.cnf is an input example of the SAT format.
+A more detailed description is given in the file satformat.ps.